 C.G.
 Jung totally differs from Sigmund Freud and most of his colleagues in that he thought (wo)men as “homo religious”.
 Freud’s deep fear of spiritualism was rooted in his urge, to establish psychoanalysis as science.
 Jung’s own approach to religion was complex, unorthodox, and open to the speculative ranging from affinity to Catholicism and Eastern thoughts to gnosis and alchemy.
 He recognized and valued collective cultural patterns (archetypes) but also individual enlightenment or at least development to find a person’s whole being (individuation).
 He felt those were dismissed by modern positivistic science and political systems which recognizes only the material world and denies or claim any spiritual dimension (totalitarian systems with personal cult).

 The acceptance of the spiritual dimension allows us to understand holistic a person, society, cooperation —the complex of (conscious and unconscious) beliefs, attributes, and virtues that defines that entity.
 Key to this understanding is Jung’s concept of the archetype.
 According to Jung, “The concept of the archetype is derived from the repeated observation that, for instance, the religious myths and fairytales of world literature contain many symbols which are manifestations of those archetypes”.
 There is a good book from his former assistant Jolande Jacobi about archetype, symbols and complexes to clarify Jung’s slight ambiguity using those terms over his lifetime.

 Proposed set of female Archetypes

 Significantly, female in myth and art can serve as vehicles for both the understanding and the modeling of these female archetypes.
-Jung’s theoretical framework of the human psyche follows Taoist principles and is remarkably symmetrical; the extrovert is balanced by the introvert; the material outer world by the inner world, the masculine principle—the Animus (Yin)—is balanced by the feminine principle, the Anima (Yang).
-Jung als favored strongly the number four and following Jung’s idea of the complementarity of opposites, a similar foursome archetypes can be identified and used to provide a foundation for the understanding of the unique qualities that characterize the female psyche.
+Jung’s theoretical framework of the human psyche follows Taoist principles and is remarkably symmetrical; the extrovert is balanced by the introvert; the material outer world by the inner world, the masculine principle—the Animus (Yang within the Yin) — is balanced by the feminine principle, the Anima (Yin within the Yang).
+Jung also favored strongly the number four and following Jung’s idea of the complementarity of opposites, a similar foursome archetype can be identified and used to provide a foundation for the understanding of the unique qualities that characterize the female psyche.